TimofteRazvan/tamagotchi-backend/README.md

 INTELLIJ JAVADOC DOCUMENTATION PROVIDED IN /DOCUMENTATION/

+NOTE: This game is similar to the old Tamagotchi games, where the device had to be on in order for the Tamagotchi to change (meaning that the user must be logged in for his Tamagotchi to lose stats).
+For having the stats decrease even while the user isn't logged in, Websockets would be used, or the front-end would have to send GET requests every second (or time unit) to acquire the new status of the Tamagotchi).
+I opted for the original version.

 - <h3>IDEs:</h3>
 1. IntelliJ IDEA		   2022.2.2 (Runtime version 17.0.4+7)
 2. Visual Studio Code 		   1.80.2